Supratik27/Google_Colab_notebook/README.md

         During the training and test split, 70% was used for training and 30% for testing purposes.
         30% of 150 is 45.
 That’s the reason the total support count is 45.

-        1) Naive Bayes Algorithm** : Depending on the output, among the 45, there are 13 Iris Setosa, 18 Iris Virginica, and 14 Iris Versicolor.
+        1) Naive Bayes Algorithm: Depending on the output, among the 45, there are 13 Iris Setosa, 18 Iris Virginica, and 14 Iris Versicolor.
 The same number has been reflected during the prediction evaluations in the confusion matrix.

-        2) KNN Algorithm:** Depending on the output, among the 45, there are 14 Iris Setosa, 16 Iris Virginica, and 15 Iris Versicolor.
+        2) KNN Algorithm: Depending on the output, among the 45, there are 14 Iris Setosa, 16 Iris Virginica, and 15 Iris Versicolor.
 The same number has been reflected during the prediction evaluations in the confusion matrix.

-        3) Decision Tree Algorithm:** Depending on the output, among the 45, there are 14 Iris Setosa, 23 Iris Virginica, and 8 Iris Versicolor.
+        3) Decision Tree Algorithm: Depending on the output, among the 45, there are 14 Iris Setosa, 23 Iris Virginica, and 8 Iris Versicolor.
 The same number has been reflected during the prediction evaluations in the confusion matrix.

-        4) Support Vector Machines(SVM):** Depending on the output, among the 45, there are 15 Iris Setosa, 24 Iris Virginica, and 16 Iris Versicolor.
+        4) Support Vector Machines(SVM): Depending on the output, among the 45, there are 15 Iris Setosa, 24 Iris Virginica, and 16 Iris Versicolor.
 The same number has been reflected during the prediction evaluations in the confusion matrix.